snhirsch/mustang-midi-bridge/README.md

 I am developing on a Ubuntu Precise desktop machine, but the code is routinely tested on a Raspberry Pi 'B' and Beagelbone Green to ensure these remain viable deployment targets.
-At this point I'm still experiencing issues with USB latency on the RPi and am currently recommending the BBG for real-world use.
+I have had just enough issues with USB on the RPi to make me leary of that platform and am recommending the BBG for real-world use.

 Special thanks to: